byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - can use most food remnants (including meat, dairy and cooked foods)
 - provides a nutrient rich pro-biotic soil amendment and liquid fertilizer for house plants, the garden, or potted plants.

-Bokashi gives a finished pro-biotic compost in 30–45 days all in.
-The speed of the fermentation process is a big advantage, cycling organic waste faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
+Bokashi gives a finished pro-biotic humus soil in 30–45 days all in.
+The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
 With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
 Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.

 Note: Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotic Healing and Cleaning Products.](./waterAlchemy.md)